-As Communications Manager at PFT, I serve as the newsletter’s managing editor, with tasks that include: coordinating content and other editorial decisions with senior staff; creating an outline, story assignments, and a thumbnail mockup; sourcing vendors; selecting photos; conducting interviews and securing quotes; and writing and editing content, including the final copy edit.
+As Communications Manager at PFT, I served as the newsletter’s managing editor, with tasks that include: coordinating content and other editorial decisions with senior staff; creating an outline, story assignments, and a thumbnail mockup; sourcing vendors; selecting photos; conducting interviews and securing quotes; and writing and editing content, including the final copy edit.
 The President/Co-CEO maintains a large amount of editorial oversight; she also contributes content, as do other staff.
-The next issue is scheduled to come out in November; I am currently kicking off that project.
+The Spring 2020 issue was my last project at PFT.

 Among the improvements I made to this issue was moving the image-based table of contents from the inside front cover to the back cover, in order to give recipients more reasons to open the booklet.
 I also chose a new vendor, GreenerPrinter, and was very happy with the results: a noticeably crisper publication for a lower price (and mailed from their facility as well, helping streamline the process for me).
 I was happy to receive feedback from the printer that they were pleased with my final output file, which went through their pre-press process without any errors or warnings, a testament to my attention to detail.

-Here’s a sample article from the current issue:
+Here’s a sample article from the Summer 2019 issue:

 A new model for water security in the face of climate change